 My family tracks in a lot of dirt and mud, and this rug disguises it all.
 Not to mention, it is soft and thick.

 In an effort to add more boho flair to my living room, I layered a 5” x 7” tribal rug (very similar to rugs “m” and “d” displayed above) over an existing 8” x 10” jute rug.
 And see those Moroccan poufs?
 Read this post here to see a trick on how I got them on the cheap.

 While this rug in my laundry room is over $100, I still wanted to share it with you guys because I am so in love with the colors.
 And although it looks like a true vintage kilim rug, it is half of the cost of an authentic one.
 Even better, it is suitable for both indoor and outdoor use.
 You can buy this rug here.

-You may have noticed that most of the rugs featured are 4” x 6” or 5” x 7”, and for many spaces this may be too small of a scale.
+You may have noticed that many of the rugs featured are 4” x 6”, 5” x 7” or 6” x 9”, and for many spaces (like living rooms or dining rooms) this may be too small of a scale.
 However, if you have an existing solid color rug in a larger size (jute and sisal rugs are ideal), a smaller patterned rug will work beautifully layered on top.
-And if you are looking for a larger rug, most of the rugs featured are also available in larger sizes.
+And if you are looking for a larger rug (8” x 10” are typically ideal for living rooms), most of the rugs featured are also available in larger sizes.